kastriot96/parcellab-frontend-assignment/DECISIONS.md

 - Maps checkpoint statuses to human-readable labels and short explanations.
 - Enhanced OrderHeader.tsx to prominently display current status and next action.

+**FR-003 — Optional ZIP input to unlock full tracking details**
+- Added a ZIP input form when order is accessed with only the order number.
+- If ZIP is correct, full order details including timeline and articles are revealed.
+- If ZIP is invalid, show a "Lookup failed: ZIP mismatch" alert.
+- The ZIP form is designed to be reusable as a small UI component if needed elsewhere.
+- Prevents exposing full order info without ZIP validation.

 ## Notes on e.g. trade-offs and non-functional requirements solved

 Use this document to explain any trade-offs you made, especially around: